 - Have you set up Google My Business?

-Do you actually know what people are typing into Google to find your business?
+Do you actually know what people are typing into Google to find your website?
 Imagine increasing the number of people who come to your website by building content that matters to them.
 That’s the power of SEO.
 Ready?

 SEO Marketing Toolkit: What effects my SEO?